ROS production: behind the scenes

 When I shoot photos I shoot in RAW, and edit them in darktable.
 When I purchased the camera that's really all I wanted, but now that I'm making video with it I'm saddened by the fact that, when making video, it only supports h264.
 I think I could get more out of it if I used Magic Lantern, but just because I run Linux doesn't mean I want to tinker with everything (there's a reason I use Ubuntu).
 Perhaps I'll get there eventually, but until then, the alterations I can make while editing are somewhat limited.

 Camera microphones are even worse than the microphones built into your laptop.
 If you actually need audio while you're taking the video (e.g. recording an interview), I recommend something like the Rode NTG4.
 I'd love one of those.
 Fortunately, I had no need to use audio from the video.
 I could record the footage and then voice over it later.
-I do a fair bit of voice work, so I happen to already have a good mic (an MXL 009, to be specific).
+I do a fair bit of voice work for radio, so I happen to already have a good mic (an MXL 009, to be specific).

 I shot all the footage for the series in my living room and kitchen (had to kick the family out every time, they loved that).
 There are some big windows in there and a good amount of daylight, but I was shooting toward the middle of the house, and the light just wasn't good enough to shoot at the ISO I wanted (800 or less), so I needed some lights.
 However, I liked how the light coming from the windows looked, so I wanted to make sure I kept that appearance.
 I did some research, and decided I wanted a soft box.
 Two, actually: a key light, and a fill light (to soften the shadows made by the key light).
 I ran into a few issues here: